Heisenberg doubles for Snyder type models: Introduction

 In the present paper we want to focus on the Heisenberg double construction applied to a Snyder model.
 In the 1940s, Snyder proposed the model of Lorentz invariant discrete spacetime \cite{Snyder40} as the first example of the noncommutative spacetime.

 The Snyder model has been attracting quite a lot of attention in the literature \cite{BatMelj}-\cite{Tkachuk1}.
-Field theory on this space was considered, for example in \cite{BatMelj}, \cite{Girelli}, \cite{field1}, \cite{field2}, \cite{field3}, its extension to a cosmological \cite {Battisti:2008du} and curved \cite{Mig1a}, \cite{Mig1aa}, \cite{Mig1b} backgrounds was proposed, deformed Heisenberg uncertainty relations were investigated \cite{PRD79}, different applications to quantum gravity phenomenology have been considered as well, see, e.g. \cite{Battisti:2008du} , \cite{Mig2},\cite{Mig3}.
+Field theory on this space was considered, for example in \cite{BatMelj}, \cite{Girelli}, \cite{field2}, its extension to a cosmological \cite {Battisti:2008du} and curved \cite{Mig1a}, \cite{Mig1b} backgrounds was proposed, deformed Heisenberg uncertainty relations were investigated \cite{PRD79}, different applications to quantum gravity phenomenology have been considered as well, see, e.g. \cite{Battisti:2008du} , \cite{Mig2},\cite{Mig3}.
 Different Snyder phase spaces arising within the projective geometry context were investigated in \cite{Balla}, \cite{Ballb} and the $\kappa$-Snyder space with non associative star product was proposed in \cite{kappaSnyder}.

 In the Snyder model the coordinates do not commute and their commutation relation is proportional to the Lorentz generators.
 For this reason noncommutative coordinates by themselves do not close a Lie algebra and cannot be equipped in the Hopf algebra structure.
 In this paper we investigate various ways of extending the Snyder space so that we can define the Lie algebra containing the Snyder coordinates.
-The Hopf algebra structure then arises naturally and the Heisenberg double construction can be performed.
+Then the Hopf algebra structure arises naturally and the Heisenberg double construction may be attempted.